 This is the result of popularity, unabated and unmanaged.

-What are Some of the Causes of Overtourism?
+What are the Causes of Overtourism?

 Why are destinations being visited to death?
 Obvious causes include the democratization of travel, accessibility due to low cost airlines and online booking engines, social media-driven FOMO (fear of missing out), competitive acquisitive pressure to fetch the same Instagram shot, and growing modes of group and mass tourism like cruises.